EKibort/TeamCityNetPublisherPlugin/README.md

 get compiled TeamCityNetPublisherPlugin.zip from dist folder

-Instalation
+Installation
 ------------
-copy TeamCityNetPublisherPlugin.zip to plugins directory (for windows %USERPROFILE%\.BuildServer\plugins) and resart TeamCity server
+Copy TeamCityNetPublisherPlugin.zip to plugins directory (for windows %USERPROFILE%\.BuildServer\plugins) and resart TeamCity server

 Using
 -----